 Now that your footwear is settled, what are the best clothes to wear in Hawaii?
 Cool, comfortable and practical rule the day!
 The good news is that with plenty of beach time in store, you won’t need to bring much clothing.
 Here’s our basic list of what to pack for Hawaii:

 I love bringing dresses when we travel!
 It’s just one thing to put on the morning, no matching and minimal packing.
 My very favorite travel dresses are ones with a built-in bra – comfortable and they further minimize packing need!
 I’m also a huge fan of Athleta’s dresses for travel since they wash easily, dry quickly and wear beautifully.
 Obviously YMMV depending on your body shape and *cough* needs *cough*.
-I’d also bring one dress without a built-in bra to double as a beach cover-up.1 pair of shorts
+I’d also bring one dress without a built-in bra to double as a beach cover-up>.
+If you want to know how to pack for Hawaii in just a carry-on, dresses are the answer.

 If you’re bringing a few dresses and spending part of your time at the beach, one pair of lightweight shorts should suffice.
 Denim shorts may look cute, but the most versatile option is a synthetic pair that will dry fairly quickly.
 Then you can wear them for hiking, kayaking or even as a beach cover up.